3hhh/qubes-dns/README.md

 Some helper scripts to setup a dedicated DNS VM in [Qubes OS](https://www.qubes-os.org/).
 All of them can be used individually.

-`dns_client`: Can be used to forward all DNS requests from upstream VMs to a dedicated VM or to localhost.
+`dns_client`: Can be used to forward all DNS requests from upstream VMs to a dedicated VM or to a locally running DNS server.
 See its help text for further details.

 `dns_server`: Starts an `unbound` DNS server (you still need to supply the config) and sets up the Qubes OS firewall accordingly.
 Intended to be used inside a dedicated DNS server VM, e.g. from `/rw/config/rc.local`.